sebfisch/java-fun-code/README.md

 This repository contains source code underlying [Functional Patterns in Java](https://sebfisch.github.io/java-fun/).
-In orderto run it, you need Java Version 14.
+In order to run it, you need Java Version 14.

 You can install
 [Docker](https://docs.docker.com/get-docker/)